metrostarsystem/ImageLabelDuplicateDetection/README.md

 - Also, you may need to select 'Upload' button twice to upload your files properly.

-- As an easier method, zip the existing TestData directory and upload the zip file
+- As an easier method, zip the existing TestData directory of images and upload the zip file, labelImages.zip

 <img style="float: left;" src="read_me_images/lblFraudUpload.png"/>